 Findings indicated that (a) there was a strong correlation between quality of care indicators and the incidents that led to liability claims; (b) various risk management strategies have been used in Florida, of which the most common seem to be methods for training staff; (c) while various risk management strategies such as training and educating staff do have an effect on the number and severity of lawsuits, they are not necessarily sufficient to decrease nursing homes' exposure to risk substantially; and, (d) the success of the measurements indicated that there are indeed diagnostic tools that can identify areas of risk, but the external factors noted in the answer to the previous question still apply.

 The implications and recommendations were essentially that the solution to the problems facing the nursing home industry requires a holistic focus on the legal and financial context of that industry.
 That holistic focus, in conjunction with efforts to further improve the nursing home industry itself, could help ensure that as millions of Americans begin to retire, they have the necessary resources and infrastructure to support them.

 Fortune, Ernande, "Data Mining to Identify Quality of Care Factors Associated with Liability Claims and Risk Management Strategies in Florida Nursing Homes" (2009).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 243.